 Part D helps to reduce the price of prescription medications, and this is usually an optional extra.

 If you are unsure what your parents needs will be and whether they will qualify for Medicare, here are the basics:

 Eligibility for Medicare

 There are some exceptions where people under 65 can be eligible for Original Medicare.
 Someone who is permanently disabled and is receiving benefits will likely meet the criteria.
-Those with end-stage renal disease or Lou Gehrig’s Disease may also be able to sign up for Medicare, regardless of age.
+Those with end-stage renal disease or Lou Gehrig’s Disease may also be able to sign up for a Medicare health plan, regardless of age.

 Medicare Advantage and Part D plans can be accessed via a health insurance company as long as the applicant is eligible for Original Medicare.

 If you or your parents are signing up for Medicare, this can be time-sensitive.
 There are seven months to apply without penalties and restrictions, and these surround a person’s 65th birthday.

 Enrollment should occur either three months before a person turns 65, during their birthday month or within the three months after.
 Each year between October and December members have the chance to modify their benefits.

 Medicare Part A offers coverage for hospital stays and any related expenses that may occur there.
 For example, meals, surgery, rehabilitation, and medical supplies.

 Medicare Part B is for preventative care, doctor’s visits, vaccinations, essential preventative care, and mental health.